cecat/MyHASS/index.md

 ## Satisfying Graph (December 2022)
 It is great to be able to see the results of fiddling with dampers rather than making changes and then asking humans to tell you if the temperature in a particular room is "better."
-Yesterday I made changes to fix one bedroom that was running hot.
+Yesterday (12/24) at about 11am I made changes to fix one bedroom (the yellow line) that was running hot.
 It had immediate effect!
+You can see the room had been running about 5 degrees (sometimes more) hotter than the thermostat setting (green line) until the change, after which it joins the other rooms in oscillating within 2-3 degrees around the thermostat temperature.

 <img src="/media/tempsRichBR.png" align="center">